luminary: 'a person who inspires or influences others, especially one prominent in a particular sphere'

-Before his departure in the 4th century, St. Anthony left us with a wealth of spiritual wisdom in the form of several letters he wrote.
-Since today is his feast day, I wanted to post my seven favorite sayings of his and hopefully you'll appreciate them as much as I do.
+Before his death in the 4th century, St. Anthony left us with a wealth of spiritual wisdom in the form of several letters he wrote.
+Below are 7 of my favorites from that collection.
+I hope you’ll appreciate them as much as I do.

 SEVEN SAYINGS OF ST. ANTHONY THE GREAT